-The Insider: If the old rules no longer apply, how can candidates strengthen their own candidacy with so much economic uncertainty in higher education?
+The Brand Dame: If the old rules no longer apply, how can candidates strengthen their own candidacy with so much economic uncertainty in higher education?

 Martin: This is a very difficult time for candidates!
 Candidates don’t have the opportunity to visit the campus, to meet colleagues that they would be working with, or even see their new office after being hired.
 The best advice we can give is to take this time to build and undergird your career portfolio.